MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Microsoft.Graph.Identity.DirectoryManagement.md

 Invoke function delta

 ### [Get-MgAdministrativeUnitExtension](Get-MgAdministrativeUnitExtension.md)
-The collection of open extensions defined for this Administrative Unit.
+The collection of open extensions defined for this administrative unit.
 Nullable.

 ### [Get-MgAdministrativeUnitMember](Get-MgAdministrativeUnitMember.md)
-Users and groups that are members of this Adminsitrative Unit.
+Users and groups that are members of this administrative unit.
-HTTP Methods: GET (list members), POST (add members), DELETE (remove members).
+Supports $expand.

 ### [Get-MgAdministrativeUnitMemberByRef](Get-MgAdministrativeUnitMemberByRef.md)
-Users and groups that are members of this Adminsitrative Unit.
+Users and groups that are members of this administrative unit.
-HTTP Methods: GET (list members), POST (add members), DELETE (remove members).
+Supports $expand.

 ### [Get-MgAdministrativeUnitMemberGroup](Get-MgAdministrativeUnitMemberGroup.md)
 Invoke action getMemberGroups